630-462-9500

 Is Daycare Included in Child Support?

-More than two-thirds of the children in the United States who are not in school have parents who are in the workforce.
+The majority of the children in the United States who are not in school have parents who are in the workforce.
 This makes childcare critical, not only for working parents but also for the early learning and development of the children.
 Options for childcare can be limited, and costs are high.
 Many parents barely make enough at their jobs to pay for childcare.
 High-quality childcare is simply inaccessible for many families in the United States.

 How Much Does Daycare Cost in Illinois?